<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 • HBM (High Bandwidth Memory): HBM stacks multiple memory dies on top of one another, connected through silicon vias (TSVs).
 This design significantly increases memory bandwidth while reducing power consumption and physical space requirements.

 Once you've grasped the architecture of a GPU, it's essential to determine how each feature contributes to optimising your workloads.
-This is an important step to choosing the right graphic card.
+Moving forward, you will understand how to pick a GPU for your specific workloads:

 Rendering